Skip to main content

 Visitor Facilities And Travel

-The park is located on the main Moscow-Yaroslavl road (M8), 140 km from Moscow.
-Pereslavl-Zalessky has hotels, guesthouses, and restaurants.
+The park is located approximately 130 km northeast of Moscow on the M8 Yaroslavl highway.
+[1] Pereslavl-Zalessky has hotels, guesthouses, and restaurants.
 Regular bus service connects the town to Moscow and Yaroslavl.
-A park visitor center provides information.
+A park visitor centre provides information.

 Conservation And Sustainability

-The vendace population — one of Russia's most significant — requires careful protection from overfishing and from eutrophication of the lake resulting from nutrients entering from the town and agricultural areas in the watershed.
+The vendace population requires careful protection from overfishing and from eutrophication of the lake resulting from nutrients entering from the town and agricultural areas in the watershed.
 Water quality monitoring is a priority.
 Tourist pressure on the lake shore causes bank erosion and litter.
 The park works with Yaroslavl Oblast on watershed management and with scientific institutions on vendace population monitoring.

 Visitor Ratings